Best Beginner Track and Field Spikes

 Frequently Asked Questions

-How should track spikes fit?
+How should beginner track spikes fit?

 Long Distance races on the track generate low levels of force, but benefit from lower weight.
-So Long Distance Spikes will have comparatively few pin receptacles, and shorter spikes overall.
+So Long Distance Spikes will have comparatively few pin receptacles and shorter spikes overall.

-On the flip side, in events like the 100 meter dash, an athlete will generate intense levels of force with each step, so multiple, deep spikes can prevent slippage and lead to faster times.
+On the flip side, in events like the 100-meter dash, an athlete will generate intense levels of force with each step, so multiple, deep spikes can prevent slippage and lead to faster times.

-Each brand and event-specific shoe will try different arrangements and numbers of pins, in the pursuit of that perfect balance.
+Each brand and event-specific shoe will try different arrangements and numbers of pins in the pursuit of that perfect balance.

 What should we wear if we AREN’T allowed to wear spikes?